Einklappbarer Inhalt

 We follow Y Combinator's mantra: Make Something People Want.
 We've made this, and now we need to prove people want it.
 The most helpful way to get involved is to buy now.

-Introductions to companies that want to purchase larger quantities of cooling credits and/or countries interested in hosting balloon launch sites would both be very helpful.
+Introductions to companies that want to purchase larger quantities of Cooling Credits and/or countries interested in hosting balloon launch sites would both be very helpful.